spinnaker/spinnaker.github.io/guides/user/artifacts/gcs/index.md

 file is uploaded or changed, and the artifact account will allow you to download these where necessary.

-## Configure Google Pubsub for GCS
+## 1. Configure Google Pub/Sub for GCS

-Follow the [Pub/Sub configuration](/setup/pubsub/google/), in particular, pay attention to the [GCS section](/setup/pubsub/google/#receiving-messages-from-google-cloud-storage-gcs) since this is where we'll be publishing our files to.
+Follow the [Pub/Sub configuration](/setup/triggers/google/), in particular, pay attention to the [GCS section](/setup/triggers/google/#receiving-messages-from-google-cloud-storage-gcs) since this is where we'll be publishing our files to.

-## Configure a GCS Artifact Account
+## 2. Configure a GCS Artifact Account

 Follow the [GCS artifact configuration](/setup/artifacts/gcs/).

-## Apply Your Configuration Changes
+## 3. Apply Your Configuration Changes

 Once the Pub/Sub and artifact changes have been made using Halyard, run